 “How many musicians are in the band?”

 Blind Date can perform in a number of different formats.
-The full 7 piece group is highly recommended, but we can also break down into a 5 piece group (no horn section) Jazz trio (sax, bass, guitar, with or without vocals) or solo piano or guitar for a cocktail hour.
+The full 7 piece group is highly recommended, but we can also break down into a 5 piece group (no horn section) Jazz quartet (sax, trumpet, bass, guitar, with or without vocals) or solo piano or guitar for a cocktail hour.

 “Y'all are already booked for my date!
 Any advice?”